ichi-h/dart_clipboard/README.md

 When you update the library, change the version number to a newer and run the above command.

-### Pattern B: Use your own build files
+#### Pattern B: Use your own built files

-This pattern takes a lot of work for installation, but you can update this package easily.
+This pattern uses Rust, but you can update this easily.
-Also, please install Rust beforehand.

 First, add [ippee / libclipboard](https://github.com/ippee/libclipboard) repository as a submodule.